RFOX (Rotated-Field Oscillatory eXchange) quantum algorithm: Towards Parameter-Free Quantum Optimizers: RFOX quantum algorithm description

-For RFOX, XX remains at nearly unit strength throughout the circuit, while a harmonic ZX kick with zero time average acts as a first-order CD correction.
-Consequently, the schedule is not an adiabatic ramp of the form $ (1 - s)H_{\mathrm{driver}} + sH_{\mathrm{problem}}$; instead, it implements a fixed-depth quantum walk that exploits the wide XX non-stoquastic gap together with CD suppression of diabatic leakage.
+For RFOX, the $XX$ interaction strength remains nearly at unit capacity throughout the entire circuit, while a harmonic $ZX$ kick with zero time average drives the leading-order counter-diabatic correction.
+Consequently, the schedule bypasses a conventional adiabatic ramp of the form $(1 - s)H_{\mathrm{driver}} + sH_{\mathrm{problem}}$.
+Instead, it implements a fixed-depth quantum walk that exploits a wide, non-stoquastic $XX$ spectral gap paired with the continuous CD suppression of diabatic leakage.